 We believe our program’s strength comes from the ethnic, cultural, and academic diversity of our staff.
 We passionately believe the science emerging from our laboratories will reduce the suffering from vision loss, but racism is a threat to our science.
 Racism limits our collaborations, our diversity of ideas, and our recruitment of the best and brightest from around the world.
 This ultimately prevents us from reaching the communities we need to serve.
 Our department and university are taking steps to address this threat.

 Most everyone values diversity, but unconscious bias can cause us to act and make decisions that contradict our values.
-Our Human Resources team will be assigning everyone in the department the online Stanford EdX course “Unconscious Bias in Medicine.”
+Our Human Resources team has assigned everyone in the department the online Stanford EdX course “Unconscious Bias in Medicine.”
 I found the course instructive, and we would like to hear your feedback.

 To ensure that our department is fostering the most inclusive, supportive environment possible, we created CODE-I, the Committee on Ophthalmology Diversity, Equity, & Inclusion, to advise on actionable goals for the department.
 CODE-I is led by Dr. Caroline Fisher and composed of faculty, postdoctoral research scholars, physicians, and administrative staff from across the department.